 - Read all fund source information on the Narrative Tab

 - Respond to ALL Project Narrative components

 - Don’t put “N/A” in any Project Narrative sections—will be considered incomplete if you do

 - Each tab has a 2-hour time out feature so use the Save Button frequently

 - No formatting is allowed in www.egrants.com

 - Areas that do not apply to your project must have a 0 or n/a in it

 Tools to Get You Closer to the Prize

 We feel we have armed you with an arsenal of ways to increase the odds your agency gets funded for a PS grant.
 Please use and store these suggestions to give yourself an advantage over other applicants.
 Also, please feel free to share your ideas and suggestions.
 We would love to hear from you.

 In our next column, we will have even more helpful hints for applying for OOG grants via NCTOG.
-In the meantime, check out the additional grant resources we have on our website, cardinaltracking.com
+In the meantime, check out the additional grant resources we have on the grants page of our website, cardinaltracking.com